kanokarob/Biome-Strongholds-Smithed/README.md

 - **Lava Pitfall:** Generates in Desert Strongholds.
 Stepping on the blocks here will turn them into Lava beneath your feet
 - **Spike Ceiling:** Generates in Desert Strongholds.
 Stepping under these blocks will cause a Pointed Dripstone Spike to fall from the ceiling, dealing damage to entities it hits
 - **Noxious Gas Emitter:** Generates in Desert, Jungle, and Swamp Strongholds, and can be collected and placed by the player.
 These are Chiseled Tuff blocks in the ground.
 When an entity is nearby, they will start to project green gas particles upwards.
 If an entity steps directly on one of these blocks, they will be given the Poison effect.
 - **Flame Emitter:** Generates in Jungle Strongholds, and can be collected and placed by the player.
 These are Dispensers that, when powered, emit a trail of Flame particles in the direction they are facing that deal damage to entities in range (but do not set them on fire).
+- **Steam Emitter:** Generates in Savanna Strongholds, and can be collected and placed by the player.
+These are Copper Bulbs in the ground.
+When an entity is nearby, they will start to project steam particles upwards.
+If an entity steps directly on one of these blocks, they will take some fire damage and get brief levitation.
+- **Blade Trap:** Generates in Savanna Strongholds, and can be collected and placed by the player.
+These appear as Jukeboxes in the ground or wall.
+When an entity is nearby, slashes a Copper Sword in the direction the Trap is facing, dealing high damage.
+- **Spinning Blades:** Generates in Savanna Strongholds, and can be collected and placed by the player.
+These are Chiseled Copper Blocks with a Lightning Rod on top, and two Copper Swords spinning around it.
+Entities near the Copper Swords take damage.
+Only the Chiseled Copper Block can be mined, and is what drops the Trap item.

 ## Puzzles
 Some Strongholds feature puzzles, either as features within specific rooms or as obstacles for exploring the Stronghold.
 Not all of these are strictly "puzzles" but more like "secrets", but they are included here for ease.
 Below are descriptions of the puzzles as well as how to solve them.